streamanalyze/sa.documentation/README.md

 concatagg(inject(bag("ab",2,"cd"),",")); =>
 "ab,2,cd"

-8.5 Temporal functions
+### Temporal functions

-Amos II supports three data types for referencing Time, Timeval, and Date.
+sa.amos supports three data types for referencing Time, Timeval, and Date.
 Type Timeval  is for specifying absolute time points including year, month, and time-of-day.
 The type Date specifies just year and date, and type Time specifies time of day.
 A limitation is that the internal operating system representation is used for representing Timeval values, which means that one cannot specify value too far in the past or future.